SESYNC-ci/basic-git-lesson/slides/config.md

 the code under "...or push an existing repository from the command line" and paste it into the RStudio Terminal window.

+Note that the line `git branch -M main` is unnecessary if you already configured the default branch to be called `main` locally.
+{:.notes}

 ~~~bash
 git remote add origin https://github.com/{{ site.data.lesson.example.user }}/handouts.git
 git push -u origin main
 ~~~
 {:.text-document title="Console"}

+Here, you are prompted to enter your username and password.
+Instead of typing in your password, use your GitHub [personal access token][pat] that you created earlier.
-Enter your username and password when prompted. *Note* that on Unix operating systems, you don't see asterisks appearing when you type in the password, but don't worry, it's being typed in!
+*Note* that on Unix-based operating systems, you don't see asterisks appearing when you type in the token, but don't worry, it's there!
 After the first time, you will no longer need to use the terminal to push changes if you do not want to.
-You can use the RStudio dropdown menu to both commit and push changes, and you won't have to enter your password each time.
+You can use the RStudio dropdown menu to both commit and push changes, and you won't have to enter the token each time.
 {:.notes}

 ===